 Indicates that a JVM requires the ability to run Axis2 handler programs when processing JSON data.
 This property is only relevant to a JVM that has JAVA_PIPELINE=YES specified and is configured to support JSON pipelines.
-This option is not relevant to z/OS Connect in CICS, and should be enabled only if the capability is required.
-Enabling this option ensures that Axis2 Handler programs can run during a JSON workload but there is likely to be a performance penalty and some of the capabilities of mapping level 4.2 and later WSBind files will not be available for use.
+This option is not relevant to z/OS Connect in CICS, and should only be enabled if the capability is required.
+Enabling this option will ensure that Axis2 Handler programs can run during a JSON workload, but there is likely to be a performance penalty in enabling this option, and some of the capabilities of mapping level 4.2 and later WSBind files will not be available for use.

-com.ibm.cics.jvmsvcmci.applid
+com.ibm.cics.jvmserver.applid